Version 0.1.0 with Copilot, Data Doctor, and sharper triage

 Reads what is already on disk.

-RepoSpend was built first for Codex.
-Claude Code support is newer and depends on what your local files include.
+RepoSpend was built first for Codex and now reads Claude Code and GitHub Copilot local data too.
+Cursor stays experimental and opt-in.
 RTK appears when local RTK data exists.

 Claude Code